Arnklit/Waterways/README.md

 *Parameters shared by Water and Lava shader*

 - *Normal Scale* - The strength of the normal mapping.
 - *Normal Bump Texture* - The pattern used for the water.
-RG channels hold the normal map and B holds the foam pattern.
+RG channels hold the normal map and B holds a bump or height map used for the foam.
-- *UV Scale* - The UV scaling used on the above texture.
+- *UV Scale* - The UV scaling used for textures on the river.
-- *Roughness* - The roughness of the water surface, also affects the blurring that occurs in the refraction.
+- *Roughness* - The roughness of the river surface, also affects the blurring that occurs in the refractions.
 - *Edge Fade* - The distance the river fades out when it intesects other objects to give the shore line a softer look.
 - *Flow* - Subcategory for flow options.
     - *Speed* - How fast the river flows.